len-sla/dockerize_by_default/README.md

   ```

-but jupytter works simply give localhost or 0.0.0.0
+but jupyter works simply give localhost or 0.0.0.0 and port  instead of generated link

 ### Status
 Project is: _in progress_